Mudgee District Environment Group

 - Water - Water use and efficiency in households, business, industry and the community.

-The Adams Lead reserve is a Grassy Box Woodland located just outside Gulgong which is managed by a FoAL.
+The Adams Lead reserve is a Box Gum Grassy Woodland located just outside Gulgong which is managed by Friends of Adams Lead.

 The Mudgee District Environment Group works with, and supports, a variety of organisations which share similar aims and goals.